Lindisfarne: Name

 Both the Parker and Peterborough versions of the Anglo-Saxon Chronicle for 793 record the Old English name Lindisfarena.

 In the 9th-century Historia Brittonum the island appears under its Old Welsh name Medcaut.
-The philologist Andrew Breeze, following up on a suggestion by Richard Coates, proposes that the name ultimately derives from Latin Medicata [Insula] (English: Healing [Island]), owing perhaps to the island's reputation for medicinal herbs.
+The philologist Andrew Breeze, following up on a suggestion by Richard Coates, proposes that the name derived from Latin Medicata [Insula] (English: Healing [Island]), owing perhaps to the island's reputation for medicinal herbs.

 The name Holy Island was in use by the 11th century when it appears in Latin as 'Insula Sacra'.
 The reference was to Saints Aidan and Cuthbert.

 In the present day, Holy Island is the name of the civil parish and native inhabitants are known as Islanders.
 The Ordnance Survey uses Holy Island for both the island and the village, with Lindisfarne listed either as an alternative name for the island or as a name of 'non-Roman antiquity'.
 "Locally the island is rarely referred to by its Anglo-Saxon name of Lindisfarne" (according to the local community website).
 More widely, the two names are used somewhat interchangeably.
 Lindisfarne is invariably used when referring to the pre-conquest monastic settlement, the priory ruins and the castle.
-The combined phrase The Holy Island of Lindisfarne has begun to be used more frequently in recent times, particularly when promoting the island as a tourist or pilgrim destination.
+The combined phrase "the Holy Island of Lindisfarne" has begun to be used more frequently in recent times, particularly when promoting the island as a destination for tourists and pilgrims alike.

 Etymology

 The name Lindisfarne has an uncertain origin.
 The -farne part of the name may be Old English fearena, genitive plural of fara, meaning traveller.
 The first part, Lindis-, may refer to people from the Kingdom of Lindsey in modern Lincolnshire, referring to either regular visitors or settlers.
 Another possibility is that Lindisfarne is Brittonic in origin, containing the element Lind- meaning stream or pool (Welsh llyn), with the nominal morpheme -as(t) and an unknown element identical to that in the Farne Islands.
-Further suggested is that the name may be a wholly Old Irish formation, from corresponding lind-is-, plus -fearann meaning land, domain, territory.
+Further suggested is that the name may be a wholly Old Irish formation, from corresponding lind-is-, plus -fearann meaning 'land, territory.'
 Such an Irish formation, however, could have been based on a pre-existing Brittonic name.

 There is also a supposition that the nearby Farne Islands are fern-like in shape and the name may have come from there.